cloudmesh-community/hid-sp18-704/paper2/report.md

 the data and the query structures.
 In addition most of this data was kept in memory so it as easily accessible so as not have to access a database and slow down the process.
-This allows the data to be pulled quickly from many different services that demand the data. [@Netflix]
+This allows the data to be pulled quickly from many different services that demand the data [@Netflix2014Atlas].

 ## Visualization